-‘Aghroum Nfors’ (in Berber), also called ‘Nhobz Fors’ (in Moroccan Arabic) is the basic Moroccan white bread that is distinguished by its flat, round shape with a chewy, soft interior and a crisp crust.
-This traditional bread is an unavoidable food that is present on the Moroccan table from breakfast to dinner!
+‘Aghroum Nfors’ (in Berber), also called ‘Khobz Fors’ (in Moroccan Arabic) is the basic Moroccan white bread that is distinguished by its flat, round shape with a chewy soft interior and a crisp crust.
+This traditional bread is an unavoidable food, present on the Moroccan table from breakfast to dinner!
 It is associated with the majority of meals in Morocco such as tagines and soups.
-It can, also, serve as sandwich bread.

 In this article, I will share with you a super easy Moroccan white bread recipe!
-You will need just two hours or less to prepare your own warm fresh bread!
+You will need less than two hours to prepare your own warm fresh bread!
 Believe me, this Moroccan classic is worth trying and will please you a lot!

 How To Make Moroccan Round White Bread Easily (Khobz Fors):